Every teen needs the support of their community and caring adults to succeed.

 Yes!
 The support of local business and communities is critical to the success of programs like The CanTeen.
 We have various sponsorship opportunities throughout the year.
 For more information please contact The CanTeen!

-20 Years! - A History of The CanTeen
+Twenty-Five Years!
+The History of the CanTeen

 1998